CFPB Complaint Search — By Company, Product & State avatar

 • No API key required -- The CFPB API is a free US government data source.
 No authentication, no signup, no usage limits.

 • Clean structured output -- Raw CFPB responses use nested Elasticsearch formatting with inconsistent field names.
-This actor normalizes every record into a flat, consistent 17-field JSON schema.
+This actor normalizes every record into a flat, consistent JSON schema.

 • Cloud scheduling -- Run searches on a recurring schedule using Apify's built-in scheduler to monitor new complaints daily, weekly, or at any interval.